numpy/numpy/doc/source/reference/c-api.ufunc.rst

     in as *arg_types* which must be a pointer to memory at least as large as ufunc->nargs.

-.. cfunction:: int PyUFunc_RegisterLoopByDescr(PyUFuncObject* ufunc,
+.. cfunction:: int PyUFunc_RegisterLoopForDescr(PyUFuncObject* ufunc,
    PyArray_Descr* userdtype, PyUFuncGenericFunction function, PyArray_Descr** arg_dtypes, void* data)